mate-academy/qa_pw_conduit_helpers/README.md

     - *Remove an article tag for the existing article with tag*
     - *Remove an article title for the existing article*
     - *Remove an article description for the existing article*
-    - *Remove an article text for the existing article*
+    - *Remove the article text for the existing article*

 2. Add a `test.step` for each class method.
 3. Add all the error messages to the `constants` folder.